Cordelya/axemoor-bootstrap/README.md

 **CAUTION: This repo is still under initial development and is untested.
 Do not follow these instructions until this line disappears from this file**

+If you are helping to test these, make sure you grab from the appropriate branch for the time being.

 This is a collection of bash scripts and help files designed to facilitate setting up a web development environment on a new linux install for Axemoor webministers, with heavy support for git on the CLI.
 Built on and for Ubuntu and/or Raspbian.
 May work with other distros.
 Open a new issue to tell me about how it went with a different OS and we'll see about adding compatibility.